 Men's and Women's Golf 1 team award for the Conference Champion.
 2 top finishers given trophy.
-(Stroke Play Champion and Runner Up) Each member of winning team receives medal (5) 8 First Team All-SEC (crystal award) 8 Second Team All-SEC (crystal award) 5 Male All-Freshman Team 8 Female All-Freshman Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports.
-Certificates are provided by compliance.
-Athlete of the Week (framed certificate) Freshman of the week (framed certificate) Gymnastics 1 team award for the Conference Champion.
+(Stroke Play Champion and Runner Up) Each member of winning team receives medal (5) 8 First Team All-SEC (crystal award) 8 Second Team All-SEC (crystal award) 5 Male All-Freshman Team 8 Female All-Freshman Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Athlete of the Week (framed certificate) Freshman of the week (framed certificate) Gymnastics 1 team award for the Conference Champion.
 3 top place finishers for each event given medals.
-All-SEC team given to top 2 scores (including ties) in each event and top 2 scores (including ties) in the all- around from each session. (crystal award) All-Freshman Team given to the freshman with the top score (including ties) in each event and top score (including ties) in the all-around from each session. (crystal award) Coach of the Year (trophy) Gymnasts of the Year (trophy) Freshman of the Year (trophy) Event Specialist of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports.
-Certificates are provided by compliance.
-Gymnast of the Week (framed certificate) Event Specialist of the Week (framed certificate) Freshman of the week (framed certificate)
+All-SEC team given to top 2 scores (including ties) in each event and top 2 scores (including ties) in the all- around from each session. (crystal award) All-Freshman Team given to the freshman with the top score (including ties) in each event and top score (including ties) in the all-around from each session. (crystal award) Coach of the Year (trophy) Gymnast of the Year (trophy) Freshman of the Year (trophy) Event Specialist of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Gymnast of the Week (framed certificate) Event Specialist of the Week (framed certificate) Freshman of the week (framed certificate)

 Women's Soccer 1 team award for the Conference Champion.
-1 team award (pyramid) for the Conference Tournament Champion.
+1 team award for the Conference Tournament Champion.
 11 All-Tournament Team (trophy).
 1 Tournament MVP (trophy).
-11 First Team All-SEC (crystal award) 11 Second Team All-SEC (crystal award) 11 All-Freshman Team (crystal award) Coach of the Year (trophy) Offensive Player of the Year (trophy) Defensive Player of the Year (trophy) Forward of the Year (trophy) Defender of the Year (trophy) Midfielder of the Year (trophy) Goalkeeper of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports.
-Certificates are provided by compliance.
-Offensive Player of the week (framed certificate) Defensive Player of the week (framed certificate) Freshman of the week (framed certificate) Softball 1 team award for the Conference Champion.
-1 team award (pyramid) for the Conference Tournament Champion.
+14 First Team All-SEC (crystal award) 14 Second Team All-SEC (crystal award) 14 All-Freshman Team (crystal award) Coach of the Year (trophy) Offensive Player of the Year (trophy) Defensive Player of the Year (trophy) Forward of the Year (trophy) Defender of the Year (trophy) Midfielder of the Year (trophy) Goalkeeper of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Offensive Player of the week (framed certificate) Defensive Player of the week (framed certificate) Freshman of the week (framed certificate) Softball 1 team award for the Conference Champion.
+1 team award for the Conference Tournament Champion.
 11 All-Tournament Team (trophy).
 1 Tournament MVP (trophy).
-14 First Team All-SEC (crystal award) 14 Second Team All-SEC (crystal award) 14 All-Freshman Team (crystal award) 9 All Defensive Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Pitcher of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports.
-Certificates are provided by compliance.
-Player of the week (framed certificate) Pitcher of the week (framed certificate) Freshman of the week (framed certificate)
+21 First Team All-SEC (crystal award) 21 Second Team All-SEC (crystal award) 9 All Defensive Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Pitcher of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Player of the week (framed certificate) Pitcher of the week (framed certificate) Freshman of the week (framed certificate)